Ralph Priso: Colorado Rapids

 In July 2022, Priso was traded from Toronto FC to fellow MLS club Colorado Rapids for Mark-Anthony Kaye.
 Colorado would also receive $1.025 million in General Allocation Money, and an international roster slot in the trade.
 He made his debut on July 17, against the LA Galaxy.

 Vancouver Whitecaps

 In March 2024, Priso was traded to the Vancouver Whitecaps FC in exchange for 1st and 3rd round MLS SuperDraft picks and up to $150,000 in General Allocation Money.
 He made his debut for the club on April 6 against his former club, Toronto FC.
 In December 2024, Priso signed a new contract with the Whitecaps for the 2025 season, with club options for 2026 and 2027.
+Late into the 2025 season, Priso was asked to play centre back for the first time in his career, a move which would see him praised for his play as the Whitecaps would make it to the MLS finals.
+In August 2026, Priso would sign a contract extension through the 2028-29 season, with an option for 2029-30.

 International career

 In 2016, at age 13, he made his debut in the Canadian youth program at an identification camp with coach Ante Jazic.
 He represented Canada at the 2017 CONCACAF Boys' Under-15 Championship, serving as team captain.
 He played for the Canadian U17 team at the 2019 CONCACAF U-17 Championship and the 2019 FIFA U-17 World Cup.

 He was called to the Canada national team camp for January 2021.
+In January 2026, he was named to the Canada senior team for a training camp and friendly against Guatemala.
+He appeared in the match against Guatemala, in his first senior appearance, however, as it was designated a B-level friendly, it did not count as an official senior cap.